DBBrowne/project-two-sei/README.md

       ```

 ## Issues and ToDos
- - **Unhappy Wrapper** - combine error and loading into single react component to accept error/loading state as parameters and wrap the happy path.
+ - **Unhappy Wrapper** - combine error and loading into a single react component to accept error/loading state as parameters and wrap the happy path.
- - **Chart Y-Axis Scaling** - at extreme ranges, the Y scaling of teh charting component fails, and the line extends off the chart.
+ - **Chart Y-Axis Scaling** - at extreme ranges, the Y scaling of the charting component fails, and the line extends off the chart.
 We saw this during development, and believed that we had addressed it by [setting the domain and margins](https://github.com/DBBrowne/project-two-sei/blob/main/src/displays/TimeSeries.js#L76-L77), however the issue has resurfaced.
 Further investigation is required.
     ```jsx
     <XYPlot
       yDomain={[chartData.minValue * 0.85, chartData.maxValue * 1.25]}